 While I was using this paint I vowed to never use it again due to the fumes.
 However, after seeing the results, I keep looking at my off-white downstairs sink and thinking maybe I will.

 On a side note, I changed out the towel holder in here also since I shared it a few weeks ago.

 The towel holder is actually a coat hook but I love the way it looks in here.
-It’s antiqued brass to match all the other metals.
+The antique brass finish matches the other metals in the bathroom.

 Here’s a better look at the before and after.
 Feel free to pin this!